 An invoice is a mandatory document for any shipment exported by land, air, or sea.
 With a commercial invoice, international transactions (import and export) can be conducted with efficiency and ease.
 This streamlined process is particularly beneficial in matters related to customs clearance.
 Other advantages include facilitating prompt delivery of shipments, enhancing customer satisfaction for e-commerce transactions, and portraying businesses as professional entities.

-Commercial invoice is a formal export document prepared by a shipper/exporter detailing significant information about a shipment, such as the number of goods, price(s), value, a description of the shipment, and terms and conditions of sale.
-It acts as proof of sale and a basis for assessing if the shipment meets a Country’s customs requirements.
+An official export document called a commercial invoice is created by a shipper or exporter and includes specific information about a shipment, including the quantity of goods, price(s), value, description of the shipment, and terms and conditions of sale.
+It serves as proof of sale and a basis for determining if a shipment meets a country’s customs requirements.

 However, unlike a Bill of Lading, it does not provide proof of ownership of goods.
 It is rather used for clearance and shipments using a Letter of Credit.
-In such a case, lenders will require the commercial invoice as proof of purchase and must present it to their bank before payments are released to the seller.
+In such a case, lenders will need it as proof of purchase and must present it to their bank before payments are released to the seller.

 What is it used for?

 Customs officials use the information contained in an invoice to determine the import value and the taxes and duties payable by the importer.